agelwarg/jitsi-meet-electron-with-remote-control/README.md

 - Works with any Jitsi Meet deployment
 - Built-in auto-updates
 - Screen sharing
-- ~Remote control~ (currently [disabled](https://github.com/jitsi/jitsi-meet-electron/issues/483) due to [security issues](https://github.com/jitsi/security-advisories/blob/master/advisories/JSA-2020-0001.md))
+- Remote control (Note following issue.
+Just use with trustworthy server.
+Original repo has this feature [disabled](https://github.com/jitsi/jitsi-meet-electron/issues/483) due to [security issues](https://github.com/jitsi/security-advisories/blob/master/advisories/JSA-2020-0001.md))
 - Always-On-Top window
 - Support for deeplinks such as `jitsi-meet://myroom` (will open `myroom` on the configured Jitsi instance) or `jitsi-meet://jitsi.mycompany.com/myroom` (will open `myroom` on the Jitsi instance running on `jitsi.mycompany.com`)